sombriks/sombriks-hq/assets/posts/0011-about-jpa-sequelize-and-bookshelf.md

 and also a [criteria query](https://en.wikibooks.org/wiki/Java_Persistence/Criteria#From) api (which is a little horrible to read but is strongly typed).

-In this case we're using JPA with a spring boot project created by [spring boot initializr](https://start.spring.io/).
+For this case we used JPA with a spring boot project created by [spring boot initializr](https://start.spring.io/).

 ## Another approach: Sequelize